Carroll County, Tennessee

 Carroll County is a county located in the western division of the U.S. state of Tennessee.
 As of the 2020 census, the population was 28,440.
 Its county seat is Huntingdon.
 The county was established by the Tennessee General Assembly on November 7, 1821, and was named for Governor William Carroll.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 600 sqmi, of which 599 sqmi is land and 0.8 sqmi (0.1%) is water.

-Carroll County Thousand Acre Recreational Lake

-The Carroll County Thousand Acre Recreational Lake serves as a large water territory in Carroll County, Tennessee.
-Many locals have called the lake their home for years.

-In 2022, the county attempted to change the name, but after citizens of the county petitioning to keep the original name, they kept the Carroll County Thousand Acre Recreational Lake name the same.